fifth-postulate/4_rules_simple_design/code/fizz_buzz.md

 This code separates how to test and what to test.
 By introducing it we prevent the duplication of how to test `fizzbuzz`.
-After a quick check that our new test, works correctly we can safely delete the original tests.
+After a quick check that our new test works correctly, we can safely delete the original tests.
 These only duplicate both the knowledge of what to test and the knowledge how to test is.

 We do make a note that our test cause does not express intent very